 You do not have to look far to see the impacts of environmental degradation on the Earth.
 Pollution is the most obvious sign of environmental degradation but there are many other signs.

 What Is Environmental Degradation?

-The degradation also impacts our:
+The degradation also impacts people's:

 How Environmental Degradation Occurs

-Deforestation, wasting resources, and pollution all add to the demise of an environmentally-sound and safe planet.
+Deforestation, wasting resources, and pollution all add to the demise of an environmentally sound and safe planet.
 For example, when trees in forests are cut down in large quantities, so that more homes can be built on the land, the birds and wildlife who lived in the forest must find a new place to live.